October 1, 1989

 I got your letter yesterday.
 I'm sorry Mom is giving you a hard time about your costume.
 I'm not sure how you can prove to her you should be Batman?
 I don't see why she just doesn't let you be whoever you want.
 Maybe I can call and talk to her or Dad for you.

 I won't be home for Halloween.
 Did you know that Roxy goes to school here too.
-She is super great and she's in my Government class.
 She's still totally gorgeous and has the best looking body I've ever saw.
 She loves Country music and wears tight jeans to school every day.
 Wow!
 She invited me to her dorm party for Halloween.
 Everyone is going to dress up.
 I need to find me a costume that is cool and doesn't make me look like an ass in front of her.
 Can you think of any?

 I will be home for Thanksgiving for sure.
 I promise we can go to the movies and just hang out.
 Save me some Halloween candy, will you?